gatsbyjs/gatsby/docs/blog/2017-10-20-developing-in-react-starting-to-see-it/index.md

 ---
-title: What's coming in Gatsby 1.0
+title: Developing in React - Starting to See It
 date: "2017-10-20"
 author: "Benjamin Read"
 ---

 As a frontend designer I've always prided myself on being a HTML and CSS specialist.
 My use of JavaScript has been limited to animations and DOM manipulation.
 However, at [Indigo Tree](https://indigotree.co.uk "Indigo Tree: We Build Awesome Websites") we're branching out from our staple of Wordpress and trying different methods of creating websites with functionality that our clients require, whilst maximising their budget.

-We're also bracing ourselves for what we’re anticipating to be the stormfront of [Gutenberg](https://wordpress.org/plugins/gutenberg/ “Gutenberg – Wordpress plugins”) for our Wordpress projects.
+We're also bracing ourselves for what we’re anticipating to be the stormfront of [Gutenberg](https://wordpress.org/plugins/gutenberg/ “Gutenberg Wordpress plugins”) for our Wordpress projects.
 Once it's included in the WordPress Core, writing components in JavaScript for the Gutenberg editor will be necessary for every developer on a project

 So I decided to dive into learning React with a few courses, some experimentation, and the aim of building a site in [Gatsby.js](https://www.gatsbyjs.org/ "Blazing-fast static site generator for React") as a test for doing projects built entirely in React.